tonyjoanes/FluentAzure/CONTRIBUTING.md

-# Contributing to FluentAzure
+﻿# Contributing to FluentAzure

 Thank you for your interest in contributing to FluentAzure!
 This document outlines the development workflow, code standards, and tools we use to maintain high code quality.

-## 🔧 Development Setup
+## ðŸ”§ Development Setup

 ### Prerequisites
 - .NET 8.0 SDK